Today’s Word Of Encouragement From Wayne:

 2 Timothy 2:24-25

-"Gentleness” is much better, for all involved, than being “quarrelsome.”
+According to this wise word from the apostle Paul, “gentleness” is much better, for all involved, than being “quarrelsome.”

-The apostle Paul was in prison when he wrote these words to Timothy.
-He knew his life was drawing to a close. “ The time of my departure has come” Paul declared, adding, “I have fought the good fight, I have finished the course, I have kept the faith” (2 Timothy 4:6-7).
+Paul was in prison when he wrote these words to Timothy.
+He knew his own life was drawing to a close. “ The time of my departure has come” Paul declared, adding, “I have fought the good fight, I have finished the course, I have kept the faith” (2 Timothy 4:6-7).

-Prior to his conversion, Paul had been living in a state of (self) righteous anger, persecuting the church of Christ and sharing in responsibility for the deaths of numerous believers.
+Prior to his conversion, Paul had been living in a state of (self) righteous anger, persecuting the church of Christ and he was guilty in responsibility for the deaths of numerous believers.
 Now, at the end of his life, after being transformed in Christ, having begun numerous churches, leading untold thousands to faith in Jesus, and giving us a significant portion of the books of the New Testament, Paul now saw and understood the wisdom of righteous “gentleness” as the way to effectively minister the gospel.

 Being “kind” and “patient,” “with gentleness” - these are the qualities Paul was admonishing his junior minister in the faith, Timothy, to pursue and possess.